Victor Fortune: Military career

-In January 1930 Fortune was promoted to colonel, with seniority backdated to January 1923, and appointed GSO1 of the 5th Division.
+In January 1930 Fortune was promoted to colonel, with seniority backdated to January 1923, and appointed GSO1 of the 5th Infantry Division.
 He was subsequently commander of the 5th Infantry Brigade in March 1932 and became aide-de-camp to King George V in April 1934, in succession to Brigadier Bertram Sergison-Brooke, and was promoted to major general in January 1935.
 He relinquished command of his brigade in April 1935 and was placed on half-pay until being made general officer commanding of the 52nd (Lowland) Infantry Division in September 1935.
-He commanded the division, a Territorial Army formation, until August 1936 when he again went on half-pay, before becoming commander of South Western Area in April 1937.
+He commanded the division, a Territorial Army formation, until August 1936, when he again went on half-pay, before becoming commander of South Western Area in April 1937.
 He was GOC of the 51st (Highland) Infantry Division, another TA formation, in 1937.

 The 51st Division remained in France after the general evacuation from Dunkirk, having been assigned to the French IX Corps.
 After naval evacuation proved impossible and supplies of ammunition had been exhausted, Major-General Fortune was forced to surrender the greater part of the Highland Division at St Valery en Caux.

 Fortune spent the rest of the war as a prisoner of war.
 As a senior British officer in captivity in Germany, he worked to improve the conditions of the men under his command.
 He suffered a stroke in 1944 but refused repatriation.
 He was finally liberated in April 1945 and appointed a Knight Commander of the Order of the British Empire shortly after.

-Several British writers have questioned the decision to remain with the French during the battle.
-However, General Charles de Gaulle stated, "For my part, I can say that the comradeship of arms, sealed on the battlefield of Abbeville in May–June 1940, between the French armoured division, which I had the honour to command, and the gallant 51st Scottish Division under General Fortune, played its part in the decision which I made to continue the fight at the side of the Allies, to the end, come what may".
+General Charles de Gaulle stated, "For my part, I can say that the comradeship of arms, sealed on the battlefield of Abbeville in May–June 1940, between the French armoured division, which I had the honour to command, and the gallant 51st Scottish Division under General Fortune, played its part in the decision which I made to continue the fight at the side of the Allies, to the end, come what may".
 And he concluded by quoting the old motto of the Garde Ecossaise: omni modo fidelis – faithful in every way.